DigitalMikko/tf-CloudProxy/README.md

 # Description
-A way to create containers in the cloud w/ tailscale for proxying traffic through a safe public IP.
+A way to create containers in the cloud w/ tailscale for proxying traffic through a public IP from a cloud provider.

 Made for:
 - security consultants